 card balance transfer

-Another option is to move your debts across to a
+Another option is to move your debts across to a balance

-rate for a set period.
+a set period.

 To get the full benefit of a balance transfer credit card, make